 Assuredly.
 For one thing, it is evident that at least four of the five Freedman figures were national leaders.
 Moses very probably led his people out of Egypt and up to Canaan.
-Confucius, by majority evidence, sought to put in practice a formula, a Way, leading to national supremacy.
+Confucius, by majority evidence, sought to put in practice a formula, a Way, leading to political supremacy among the states.
 Jesus was crucified by the Roman occupation authorities as a would-be King of the Jews.
 Muhammad, well, one knows about Muhammad and Arab nationalism.
-We may end by going back to Hans Küng's essay, so much wiser in its few pages than the huge book that follows, and his remark, "To be sure, we live in a time in which peace is threatened in many countries by every possible kind of religious fundamentalism, whether Christian, Muslim, Jewish, Buddhist, or Hindu."
+We may then go back to Hans Küng's essay, so much wiser in its few pages than the huge book that follows, and his remark, "To be sure, we live in a time in which peace is threatened in many countries by every possible kind of religious fundamentalism, whether Christian, Muslim, Jewish, Buddhist, or Hindu."
 We note the absence of Confucianism from this list: what would "Confucian fundamentalism" be like?
-And the presence of Hinduism, not justified by the book but amply justified by the newspaper.
+And the presence of Hinduism, not encompassed in the book but amply justified by yesterday's newspaper.
 Notice here the transition from religion as such, to idea systems that link up with nations.
 If Küng had gone on to add "Aryan fundamentalism" and "Serb fundamentalism" and "Sudanese fundamentalism," he would have had a still stronger case.
 Religions are only dangerous when they can harness nations to their purpose, and nations are dangerous even if their agendas are not motivated by any specifically religious agenda.
 Here, and not where Küng says it is, is the real problem of world peace.

-Assuming that problem to be solved on its own terms (and what else can one do with it, than make that assumption?), there remains a merely intellectual question: What are religious leaders, and are there any typological continuities to be observed in comparing them?
-We will not know that until we try, and the most severe criticism to be made of the Freedman book is that it does not make the attempt.
+Assuming that problem to be solved on its own terms (and what else can one do with it?), there remains a merely intellectual question: What are religious leaders, and are there any typological continuities to be observed in comparing them?
+We will not know that until we try, and the most severe criticism to be made of the Freedman book is that it does not try.
 Where, for instance, are the figures for whom no argument about their status as religious founders needs to be made, the clear cases?
-Where is Hammurabi, whose stele shows him receiving his pre-Mosaic laws by divine visitation; or Alexander, with the divine pretensions of his Persian period?
-Where is Augustus, who mandated his own worship all over the Roman empire?
+Where is Hammurabi, whose stele shows him receiving his pre-Mosaic laws by divine visitation?
+Where are the Roman Emperors who demanded to be worshiped as gods, all over the empire including Pontus (where Pliny the Younger presided over executions of Christians who refused that civic duty).
 Where is Mary Baker Eddy (Christian Science), or Joseph Smith (Mormonism), or Kino (Kono Tabi), or Jim Jones?
 Where are the divine kings of ancient Asia: Cyrus, or Chandragupta, or the First Emperor of China?
-Where are the Mician opponents of Confucianism, who openly demanded respect for the ghosts and spirits, and reviled the all too secular Confucians for refusing to believe in them?
+Where, for that matter, are the Mician opponents of Confucianism, who openly demanded respect for the ghosts and spirits, and reviled the all too secular Confucians for refusing to believe in them?

 E Bruce Brooks